The Surprise Favorite:

 Plymouth: The Mellow Martini

 Tasters ranked the martinis made with Plymouth and Bombay Sapphire equally.
 They noted that the Plymouth produced a martini that was silky-textured, "cool and lightly sweet," with flavors of citrus, cucumber, lavender, black tea, cardamom, and green grass.
 One taster noted that it tasted like the gin itself was neutral, with most of the botanical flavor seeming to come from the vermouth, not the gin.
-One wrote that this cocktail "starts mellow, ends strong," and while one called it harmonious and easy to drink, he said "It's good but not addictive."
+One wrote that this cocktail "starts mellow, ends strong," and while one called it harmonious and easy to drink, he said "It's good but not captivating."

 Bombay Sapphire: The Savory Martini